-In order to check the predictive ability of the model, the measure called Stone-Geisser's (Q^2) was used.
+In order to check the predictive ability of the model the measure called Stone-Geisser's (Q^2) Organic food and was used.
 This measure reflects whether the model was able to adequately predict the endogenous constructs as suggested by Hair et al. (2011).
-Furthermore, the authors pointed out that the measure must check the cross-validated redundancy measure and not the so-called cross-validated communality measure.
-The endogenous variable has an adequate predictive capacity when Q^2 has a value greater than zero (Henseler et al., 2009).
-Therefore, we adopted a d of seven (7) and performed such analysis for the only endogenous construct of MCCAO, the Intent to Purchase/Consume, which presented a Q^2 of 0.31 (> 0, 00), indicating that MCCAO was able to adequately predict the construct.
+Furthermore, the authors point out that the measure must check the cross-validated redundancy measure and not the so-called cross-validated communality measure.
+The endogenous variable has an adequate predictive capacity when Q^2 has a value > 0 (Henseler et al., 2009).
+Therefore, we adopted a d of seven (7) and performed such analysis for the only endogenous construct of MCCAO, the Intent to Purchase/Consume, which presented a Q^2 of 0.31 (> 0.00), indicating that MCCAO was able to adequately predict the construct (Table II).

 All correlation coefficients between the exogenous constructs were positive.
-The most significant correlation coefficients occurred between the Belief and Attribute (46%) constructs, and Attribute Groups and Reference (45%), whereas the correlation between Belief and Reference Groups was less pronounced (24%).
+The most significant correlation coefficients occurred between the Belief and Attribute (46 per cent) constructs, and Attribute Groups and Reference (45 per cent), whereas the correlation between Belief and Reference Groups was less pronounced (24 per cent).